Are essential oils safe for babies? Well, this answer requires a complicated answer.

 There’s a reason tons of products are labeled as “keep out of reach of children.”

-Babies tend to put anything and everything in their mouths, and if you’re not careful they can also end up ingesting essential oils.
-If you or your baby ingest essential oils, then you may risk getting poisoned.
+Babies tend to put anything and everything in their mouths, and if you’re not careful they can also end up ingesting or taking essential oils orally.

 3. Overuse of Essential Oils